jsmith/school/bio1001/exam.md

 # Lecture 23: Eukaryotic Cytoskeleton
-The *cytoskeleton* is composed of intermediate protein fibers called *filaments*, *microfilaments* and *microtubules*.
+The **cytoskeleton** is composed of intermediate protein fibers called **filaments**, **microfilaments** and **microtubules**.

-The cytoskeleton determines cell shape, is key to cell division and aids in cell *motility* (the ability for the cell to move itself spontaneously while consuming energy).
+The cytoskeleton determines cell shape, is key to cell division and aids in cell **motility** (the ability for the cell to move itself spontaneously while consuming energy).

 ## Microfilaments
-The key component of *microfilaments* (also known as *actin filaments*) is a protein called *actin*. *Actin* monomers (*actin filaments*) polymerize into two interwined filaments.
+The key component of **microfilaments** (also known as **actin filaments**) is a protein called **actin**. **Actin** monomers (**actin filaments**) polymerize into two interwound filaments.
 These are the narrowest cytoskeleton fiber.
 They are also directional.
+The grow at the + end using ATP.

-Actin serves as the tract for the *motor protein* called *myosin* within the cell.
+Actin serves as the tract for the **motor protein** called **myosin** within the cell.
 A ring made of actin pinches the cell apart during division.
-Actin can also assemble / dissasemble quickly which is important for cell motility.
+Actin can also assemble / disassemble quickly which is important for **cell motility** (especially crawling).
 Finally, actin is important in the structure of the cell.

+Functions:
+* Microvilli
+* Cytoplasmic contractile bundles
+* Pseudopods / cell shape
+* Cell division

+Amoeba also uses microfilaments use crawl over surfaces.
+Furthermore, they are used for cytoplasmic streaming.

 ## Intermediate Filaments
-*Intermediate filaments* (*IF*) are another cytoskeleton made up of multiple strands of interwound fibrous proteins.
-The compoenents depend on the type of cell (skin cells IF are made up of *keratin*).
+**Intermediate filaments** (**IF**) are another cytoskeleton made up of multiple strands of interwound fibrous proteins.
+The components depend on the type of cell (skin cells IF are made up of **keratin**).
 Proteins assemble into filaments which assemble into supercoiled cables.

-Intermediate filaments provide cell strength, resist tension, achor cell compoenents and provide cell adhesion.
+Intermediate filaments provide cell strength, resist tension, anchor cell components and provide cell adhesion.

-A protein resulting from the *gigaxonin gene* is required for recycling and degredation of the intermediate filaments.
+A protein resulting from the **gigaxonin gene** is required for recycling and degradation of the intermediate filaments.

 ## Microtubules
-*Microtubeles* are made up of α & β-tublin (one after the other).
+**Microtubules** are made up of α & β-tublin (one after the other).
 It is a hollow structure made up of 13 tubline filaments.
 Like microfilaments, microtubules also have directionality and can grow and shrink quickly.

-*Microtubeles* provide structual support, provide tracks for *kinesins* and *dyneins* which transport cesicles (and other stuff) around the interior of the cell.
-Most importantly, microtubules assemble into a structure known as a *spindle* to pull the chomosomes apart.
+**Microtubules** provide structural support, provide tracks for **Kinesins** and **dyneins** which transport vesicles (and other stuff) around the interior of the cell.
+Most importantly, microtubules assemble into a structure known as a **spindle** to pull the Dichotomiser apart.

-*Microtubeles* also play key roles for the structure of:
+**Microtubules** also play key roles for the structure of:
-- *Flagella*
+- **Flagella**
-- *Cilia*
+- **Cilia**
-- *Centrosomes*
+- **Centrosomes**

 ## Centrosomes
-*Centrosomes* are little balls with two *centrioles* inside.
-They have numerous pores which the - end of the microtubele anchors itself to.
+**Centrosomes** are little balls with two **centrioles** inside.
+They have numerous pores which the - end of the microtubule anchors itself to.

 ## Motor Proteins
-*Motor proteins* function in:
+**Motor proteins** function in:
-- Mouvement of the organelles
+- Movement of the organelles
-- Mouvement of macromolecules
+- Movement of macromolecules
 - Contraction
 - Amoeboid movements

 They use ATP for walking along the cytoskeleton.

-*Kinesins* walk from - to +.
-Dynein walk from + to -.
+**Kinesins** walk from - to +. **Dyneins** walk from + to -.
 They all contain ATPase feet and "cargo" binding location.

 ## Learning Objective
 The cytoskeleton is a diverse network of protein